noiseprotocol/noise_spec/noise.md

 re-initialization**.
 This allows parties to alter handshake patterns on the fly.

-To allow re-initialization specify a non-zero `type` value for a particular handshake message, the arguments to be used for `session.Initialize()`, and the new handshake pattern to be used when this `type` is sent.
+To allow re-initialization when defining a protocol specify a non-zero `type` value for a particular handshake message, the arguments to be used for `session.Initialize()`, and the new handshake pattern to be used when this `type` is sent.

 5. Protocols and names
 =======================